 After 5 years of breaking and exercising horses Gene was ready to ride his first race.
 It was 1966 at Green Mountain Park in Pownal, Vermont and the horse's name was "Slow Motion".

 An apprentice jockey can ride 5 pounds lighter than the assigned weight.
 After age 25 this no longer applies.
-I was 26 and lost that advantage.
+Gene was 26 and lost that advantage.
 On the track it was known as losing the "Bug".
 See the asterick next to the weight for #2.

-My friend, jockey Frank Tobin, is posing with the "World's Tallest Man", Eddie Carmel, back in the 1940's.
+Jockey Frank Tobin, is posing with the "World's Tallest Man", Eddie Carmel, back in the 1940's.